WHAT YOU SHOULD DO…

 Our team of consultants and trainers bring decades of experience as police officers, criminal investigators, federal prosecutors, and judges in the investigation and adjudication of sexual assault cases throughout the country, many involving college students either on campus or in school-related settings.

 Our training provides college and university administrators the information they need to develop a clear, comprehensive, sustainable, best-practice-based program for handling campus sexual assault claims.
-The comprehensive curriculum addresses, for example: the investigative process, evidence, interviewing, standards of proof, panel hearing management, how and when to work with local law enforcement, and post-adjudication actions.
+The comprehensive curriculum addresses, for example: cross-examination of parties by advisors, the investigative process, evidence, interviewing, standards of proof, panel hearing management, how and when to work with local law enforcement, and post-adjudication actions.

-We provide single-investigator services as recommended by the White House Task Force Report to Protect Students from Sexual Assault.
+Our experienced team has handled complex investigations ranging from criminal investigations to institutional internal investigations.
 Specifically, we conduct investigations of high-profile or complex sexual assault allegations on an as-needed basis for or on a retained basis to address all of the institution’s sexual assault investigation activities throughout the year.

 COUNSEL FOR FEDERAL INVESTIGATIONS